• Student Activities and Organizations

 K-12 schools, colleges, and universities regularly use drones for education, campus security, and promotional videography, but the increased presence of drones on campus adds to the potential for liability.
 The Federal Aviation Administration (FAA), in response to the FAA Reauthorization Act of 2018, clarified its guidelines for the registration and use of drones.

-With this clarification, your institution can more easily register drones and create comprehensive a policy.
+With this clarification, your institution can more easily register drones and create a comprehensive policy.

 What Is a Drone?